 Principle 6: Ensure New Jersey’s resiliency

 Reopening Plan: New York Forward is a regional approach with multiple metrics applied regionally.
 The state has been split into 10 regions.
 Industry guidance and reopening protocols can be found here.

-Phase I will include: Construction, Manufacturing, Wholesale Trade, Select Retail for Curbside Pickup Only, Agriculture, Forestry, and Fishing
+Phase I includes: Construction, Manufacturing, Wholesale Trade, Select Retail for Curbside Pickup Only, Agriculture, Forestry, and Fishing

 Phase 2: Professional Services Finance and Insurance Retail Administrative Support Real Estate, Rental, and Leasing